All posts tagged “Walks / Interventions

 Graphic design: Maha Mouidine

-charita-السِّيس is a programm of artistic interventions taking place in public, open-air and indoor spaces of Marrakech.
-It is curated by Madrassa Collective and Zeitraumexit.
+charita-السِّيس is a program of artistic interventions taking place in public, open-air and indoor spaces of Marrakech.
+It is curated by Madrassa Collective and Aktuellexit.

-As a worls-wide, untemporal children street game, the charita or السِّيس is a series of lines and intersections creating squares, producing spaces and drawing playgrounds even in contexts where they do not actually exist.
+As a world-wide, untemporal children's street game, the charita or السِّيس is a series of lines and intersections creating squares, producing spaces and drawing playgrounds even in contexts where they do not actually exist.
 It adapts to the street, while shaping its function, its functioning.
-Charita develops a meta-felections on the role, scope, methods and effects of cultural institutions, while trying to break the prevailing city´s dynamics, to reach new audiences, by playfully appropiating and retranslating cultural forms, conventionally perceived as marginal and „popular“, therefore often dismissed.
+Charita develops a meta-selections on the role, scope, methods and effects of cultural institutions, while trying to break the prevailing city's dynamics, to reach new audiences, by playfully appropiating and retranslating cultural forms, conventionally perceived as marginal and “popular”, therefore often dismissed.

-charita/ السِّيس was funded by the Coproductions Fund of the Goethe Institut and in the framework of Change of Scene, a programme of the Robert Bosch Stiftung and the International Theatre Institute.
+charita/ السِّيس was funded by the Coproductions Fund of the Goethe Institut and in the framework of Change of Scene, a program of the Robert Bosch Stiftung and the International Theater Institute.

 https://le18marrakech.com/charita-السِّيس/